LiBinUtokyo/LibinUtokyo.github.io/_pages/about.md

   - /about.html
 ---
 # About me
 Welcome!
-I am currently a PhD candidate from the [Lab of Mathematical Biology and Bioengineering](http://neuron.t.u-tokyo.ac.jp/mbb/) within the [Department of Human and Engineered Environmental Studies, GSFS, UTokyo](https://www.h.k.u-tokyo.ac.jp/research/mbb/index_e.html), under the supervision of Prof. [Kotani](https://x.com/KiyoshiKotani).
+I am currently a PhD candidate (and receiving Research Fellowship for Young Scientists from JSPS, or 日本学術振興会特別研究員DC1 in Japanese) from the [Lab of Mathematical Biology and Bioengineering](http://neuron.t.u-tokyo.ac.jp/mbb/) within the [Department of Human and Engineered Environmental Studies, GSFS, UTokyo](https://www.h.k.u-tokyo.ac.jp/research/mbb/index_e.html), under the supervision of Prof. [Kotani](https://x.com/KiyoshiKotani).
 I earned my bachelor’s degree in physics from Jilin University and completed my master’s course at the School of Engineering, University of Tokyo.
 My research interest lies in computational neuroscience, particularly in exploring the biological plausibility of Spiking Neural Networks (SNNs) and employing them to simulate cognitive functions.

 <!-- During my previous studies, I improved the biological plausibility of neuron models in SNNs built by converting parameters from trained non-spiking one.
 I also studied how their performance on working memory tasks is affected by the regulation of excitatory and inhibitory signaling.
 In my PhD research, I am going to explore how a biologically plausible SNNs can connect with and regulate the activity of cultured neuron groups, and furtherer investigate the potential of using SNNs to assist the brain in performing cognitive functions.

 After studying physics at Jilin University for my undergraduate degree, I chose to go to the University of Tokyo for my master's research on SNNs.
 Continuing in this field for my PhD, I was honored to receive Research Fellowship for Young Scientist from Japan Society for the Promotion of Science. -->

 # News

+***September 21, 2024*** <span style="display:inline-block; width: 2em;"></span> Attended <a href="https://boatneck-weeder-7b7.notion.site/1st-Digital-Brain-Workshop-131a68936dda4867a88fedd25dfaac92">1st Digital Brain Workshop </a> in Tokyo.

 ***August 13, 2024*** <span style="display:inline-block; width: 2em;"></span> My academic home page is now live! ✨